Skip to Content (Press Enter) Skip to Footer (Press Enter)

 What's the Difference Between Cremation and 'Composting'?

-Explore the differences between cremation and human composting.
-Learn about the processes, costs, legality, and environmental impact to help you choose the best method for your final goodbye.
+Learn the differences between cremation and human composting, including cost, legality, and environmental impact, to choose the best option for you

 While more Americans are choosing cremation than ever before, new methods of disposition are now legal in some states.